Home » Recipes » Breads » How to Make Lefse with 2 Recipes

-Learn how to make lefse, a traditional Norwegian flatbread.
-Made with potatoes, grilled and served with butter and sugar.
-Learn how to make lefse with 2 different recipes – traditional and instant along with a list of needed supplies.
+Learn how to make lefse, a traditional Norwegian flatbread—made with potatoes, grilled, and served with butter and sugar.
+Learn how to make lefse with 2 different recipes—traditional and instant.

 Welcome!
-This post is the heart of why I wanted to start this blog.
+This post is the heart of why we started this blog.
 To share family recipes and traditions.
 Norwegian baking is a tradition in our family.
 And lefse is a must-have at our holiday table.
 At the very least, Thanksgiving and Christmas.
 Typically paired with homemade buns.

 Here are the supplies you need to make lefse.